 Items not permitted and/or not allowed to use in School

 Among the items that students should never have in possession (on their person or in a locker) are: weapons, drugs, alcohol, medication, laser pointers, squirt guns, pocket knives, and chains.
 The identification of any of the above items may subject the student to the terms and conditions of the code of conduct.
 In addition, the item will be confiscated and can only be reclaimed by a parent or guardian.
 Parents should review the RH Code of Conduct carefully with their children to be well aware of the entire list of non-permitted items within the code of conduct.

-Cell Phones,/ Phone Calls and Electronic Devices
+Cell Phones / Phone Calls and Electronic Devices

 The school has provided every student with a Chromebook to enhance their learning.
 We recognize that many families have provided their students with personal cell phones and allow them to carry them to school each day.
-We will allow students to have phones with them, but we ask that they have phones off and away during instructional periods, unless a teacher requests they use a personal cell phone during class.
-We will continue to focus on appropriate use of technology devices, being responsible, and attending to the classroom instruction instead of being distracted by technology.
+We will allow students to have phones with them, but we ask that they have phones off and away during instructional periods.
+We need to work together with the same message regarding technology use at school.
+Please refrain from contacting your student during the school day unless it is an emergency.

+If a student needs to make a phone call, they can do so in the main office with their personal device.
+If a student does not have a cell phone and needs to make a call, a secretary in the main office will make the call for the student and relay the message.
+We will continue to focus on appropriate use of technology devices, being responsible, and attending to classroom instruction instead of being distracted by technology.
 Technology should enhance our learning, not distract from it.